LinqLover/symbolic-execution-survey/report/report.md

 Symbolic execution is a dynamic program analysis technique that systematically identifies and examines most of the execution paths of a program without any concrete inputs from programmers.
 It is used in several types of programming tools to assist programmers with tasks such as vulnerability detection, exploit generation, testing, and program comprehension, and it has been successfully adopted by the industry for both internal purposes and commercial products.
-Still, the performance and completeness of symbolic execution is limited, and programmers face a potential overhead for specifying required context about the environment of the program.
+Still, performance and completeness of symbolic execution are limited, and programmers face a potential overhead for specifying required context about a program's environment.

 \appendix